The Science of UV-C

 Mobility

 Light travels in a straight line.
-Areas in shadow are not disinfected by a stationary UVC light source.
-Our mobile robot ensures complete coverage, moving around furniture and objects to eliminate germs and viruses hiding in shadowy spots of the room.
+Areas in shadow are not disinfected by a stationary UV-C light source.
+Our mobile robot ensures superior coverage, moving around furniture and objects to eliminate germs and viruses hiding in shadowy spots of the room.

 Effective Disinfection is a Function of Distance and Time.